KyleYoung-ymj/kyleyoung-ymj.github.io/_news/announcement_5.md

 ---

-The arXiv version of our paper "Efficient Algorithms for Personalized PageRank Computation: A Survey" is now [available](https://arxiv.org/abs/2403.05198).
+The arXiv version of my first-authored paper "Efficient Algorithms for Personalized PageRank Computation: A Survey" is now [available](https://arxiv.org/abs/2403.05198).